Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Conversely, the more "low nurturance" traits your target person displays or feels relative to their group, the more likely it is they're being unintentionally deprived from filling important core needs there and/or in one or more other important current groups, like their family, school, team, church, club, and/or social set.

-From clinical experience since 1981, this site proposes one of five reasons that millions of typical U.S. marriages and families are significantly stressed and troubled is that one or more adults (a) suffer significant psychological wounds, and (b) don't (want to) know that or what it means.
+From clinical experience since 1981, I propose one of five reasons that millions of typical U.S. marriages and families are significantly stressed and troubled is that one or more adults (a) suffer significant psychological wounds, and (b) they don't (want to) know that or what it means.

 Recap

-This is one of a dozen worksheets to help you assess yourself or someone else for significant psy-chological wounds.
-This worksheet contrasts typical behaviors from members in high-nurturance and low-nurturance (wounded) families and other groups.
-Do all the worksheets before drawing a conclusion.
+This is one of several worksheets to help you assess yourself or someone else for significant psychological wounds.
+This worksheet contrasts typical behaviors in members in high-nurturance (functional) and low-nurturance (wounded) groups, including families.
+Do all the assessment worksheets before drawing a conclusion about yourself and your group.

 This article was very helpful somewhat helpful not helpful